 \subsection{Explicit Long-ranged ANN models}

-In order to understand the impact of long-range forces on interfacial structure and thermodynamics, we develop models represented by standard short-ranged ANNs and those supplemented with an additional model of the long-ranged interaction.
+In order to understand the impact of long-ranged forces on interfacial structure and thermodynamics, for each reference system we train one model using standard short-ranged ANNs and another supplemented with an explicit model of the long-ranged interaction.
 The former, which we refer to as ANN-SR for short-ranged interactions, is trained on the full potential energy function $U(\mathbf{R})$ of the reference model and its derivatives which provide information on the forces and virial.
-For the dipolar fluid model, the total potential consists of a sum over the explicit pairwise bonding, Lennard-Jones and Coulomb potentials in Eqs. \ref{Eq:bond}-\ref{Eq:C}.
+For the dipolar fluid model, the total potential consists of a sum over the explicit pairwise bonding, Lennard-Jones and Coulomb potentials.
 For the revPBE-D3 water model, the total potential energy derives from an expectation over the minimized electron density, and the forces are derived from the Hellman-Feynman theorem.\cite{VandeVondele2005}

-The model with explicit long-ranged interactions, which we refer to as ANN-LR for long-ranged interactions, is trained on only a piece of the reference potential energy, while an additional piece is treated explicitly with an empirical model.
-In contrast to previous work,\cite{Yue2020} we do not train the ANN-LR models on the difference between the total potential energy and electrostatic potential.
+The model with explicit long-ranged interactions, which we refer to as ANN-LR for long-ranged interactions, is trained on only a piece of the reference potential energy and force, while an additional piece is treated with an empirical model.
+In contrast to previous work,\cite{Yue2020} we do not train the ANN-LR models on the difference between the total potential energy and the full electrostatic potential.
 Rather we subtract only the long-ranged, slowly varying interactions.
-This is accomplished using a construction supplied by LMF theory by defining the short ranged potential as,\cite{rodgers2006attraction}
+This splitting is accomplished using a construction supplied by LMF theory, which defines the short ranged electrostatic potential as\cite{rodgers2006attraction}